 Take a course in Finnish language—for fun, to show respect for the people here, and to learn simple communication.
 My home department couldn’t understand why I did this, and discouraged it, but I’m glad that I persevered.

-Take a beginners course in Finnish before arrival.
+Take a beginner's course in Finnish before arrival.
 Most people do speak English, but a basic understanding of the language can be helpful in performing simple tasks like using an automated teller machine at the bank or preparing food.

-- List of Finnish courses on InfoFinland
+- Studying Finnish - InfoFinland

 Learn Finnish Online

-- Duolingo - is the world's most-downloaded education app and with it you can practice speaking, reading, listening and writing to build up your Finnish language vocabulary and grammar skills.
+- Duolingo - is the world's most-downloaded education app and with it you can practice speaking, reading, listening, and writing to build up your Finnish language vocabulary and grammar skills.
 You can download the app to your phone, or play online, and learn Finnish!

 - Real Finnish – Supisuomea - A course in Finnish language and culture for foreigners